Lakion/Lionframe/README.md

 Composer will install Lionframe and all its dependencies under the `path/to/install` directory.

+If you encounter any problem with installing the dependencies, just go to project root and run the following command:

     php composer.phar install

 2) Checking your System Configuration